batstateu-is/2025-BatstateU-IS/README.md

 </center>

 > The following pictures feature the members of J.E.E.P.
 (BatStateU-IS) participating in the Future Engineers category along with their robot.
+In the picture, the team is carrying the self-driving robot that they have developed for the Philippine Robtics Olympiad 2025 (national stage).

 | ![Formal Picture](./t-photos/formalpic.png) | ![Funny Picture](./t-photos/funnypic.png) |
 |:---------------------:|:---------------------:|